 The trend will continue as family dynasties are being formed to ensure that generation after generation of kids will have every single advantage in life.
 Investing FOMO makes parents want to invest more than they should based on their true risk tolerance.

-Not only am I investing the majority of my income every month so that my children can have more options, I’m also working hard at building contingency plans, just in case they don’t do well in school, is discriminated against based on his race, gets into an accident, and I can’t compete in terms of donations and connections.
+Not only am I investing the majority of my income every month so that my children can have more options, I'm also working hard at building contingency plans.
+Contingency plans are just in case they don't do well in school, get discriminated against based on his race, get into an accident, and I can't compete in terms of donations and connections.